for the .SH Domain and Sub-Domains.

 2.2 Where a dispute over the interpretation of the rules exists, the Management of NIC.SH shall rule on the interpretation.

 2.3 All NEW second and third level domain requests will conform to RFCs 1034, 1035, 1122, 1123 and any subsequent replacements.
-For designated zones the requests may be handled by a robot.
-This robot will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
+For designated zones the requests may be handled by the automated Registration System.
+This Registration System will apply the appropriate RFCs, the rules and a check against the list of existing domain names.
 It may also check that operating nameservers exist for the request.

 2.4 If the rules are changed in the future, some names approved under one set of rules might be rejected under the revised rules.
 No rule change will ever affect the status of a name which has been approved before the change unless sound technical reasons require this.